 Reverse and bind shell attacks start similarly—with the attacker establishing a connection between their system and the target’s.
 However, in a bind shell attack, the hacker does not have direct access to the target’s system.

-Instead, the attacker “listens in” for incoming connections on specific ports to get the credentials they need for and issue commands.
+Instead, the attacker “listens in” for incoming connections on specific ports to get the necessary credentials and issue commands.
 However, given the nature of this type of surveillance, firewalls are generally more effective at blocking bind shell attacks.

 Virtually any company with devices connected to a larger network is at risk of these attacks.
 Because it can come from anywhere, everyone in your organization is responsible for keeping your network safe.